shreyanaadhikari/shreyanaadhikari/README.md

 ## About Me

 I'm a 4th semester BSc.
-CSIT student building a strong foundation in **data science** and **AI**.
+CSIT student building a strong foundation in **data science**, **AI** and **ML**.
 I enjoy turning classroom concepts into practical projects and learning through hands-on work.

 My current focus is on Python, SQL, and machine learning fundamentals, while keeping my C/C++ base strong through coursework and lab projects.